Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- The development of strong networks can open doors to new opportunities for employment and advances.
+- The development of strong networks can result in more opportunities to work and progress in your career.

-- Negativity has no place in any work environment.
+- Negativity is not a good thing in any work environment.

-- Reduce stress by implementing techniques for managing time and learning to delegate difficult tasks.
+- Reduce stress by learning techniques for managing time and learning how to delegate work that is not your favorite.

 Not Establishing Goals